Bn0280924/SW4_Week2_Review1/README.md

 Manpower cannot exceed 25% over for any project

 A github repo has been created for Sam’s 4 projects he has worked on.
-Compute the tasks accuracy average, get the budget variance (estimate - actual) for each project, and see if the manpower difference is greater than 25% for any project.
+Compute the tasks accuracy average, get the budget variance (estimate - actual)/estimate for each project, and see if the manpower difference is greater than 25% for any project.
 If one fails, store the reason and report it in the program.